 My first memory of an interest in wildlife was David Attenborough's "Life on Earth" TV series when I was a very young lad in Leeds.
 During weekend visits to my Grandma's house I passed the time reading some old bird books, and so birds became the major focus.

 Birdwatching when I was a schoolboy was very much a casual pastime since my main interest was playing football.
-However, my dad took me to local nature reserves such as Fairburn Ings a couple of times a month and the odd walk with a local birdwatching group.
+However, my dad took me to local nature reserves such as Fairburn Ings a couple of times a month and there was the odd walk with a local birdwatching group.

 Upon returning to Leeds, I trained as a Science teacher and got a job.
 I did plenty of birding around the country during these few years and saw lots of rare birds.
 During this time I met my wife, and after getting married we moved to her home-island of Guernsey.